8 Ways to Keep the Holidays Stress Free for Your Cat

 One of the best ways to help cats feel more confident and less stressed during the holidays is to play with them using a wand toy that you maneuver.
 Your cat is at her most confident and fear-free when she is hunting—or in this case, preying—on her toys.
 A moving toy can be much more enticing for a cat to stalk and chase than a stuffed mouse toy “asleep" on the floor.

-6. Provide Mental De-stressing Activities
+6. Provide Mental Stimulation

-7. A Little Extra Attention Can Go a Long Way
+7. Extra Attention Goes a Long Way

-8. Predictability Is Important
+8. Predictability is Important

 1. Moss, Laura.
 "How to Clicker Train Your Cat."
 Adventure Cats, 11 October 2015, https://www.adventurecats.org/backcountry-basics/how-to-clicker-train-a-cat/.